Savory With Soul

 • About

-This ham and bean Crockpot soup is perfect for using up leftover ham from Christmas, Easter, or any occasion.
+This Crockpot Bean Soup with Ham is perfect for using up leftover ham from Christmas, Easter, or any occasion.
+So hearty and delicious and perfect for chilly weather meals the whole family will enjoy!

 Ham and Bean Crockpot Soup